RCOSDP/weko/docs/community/style-guide.rst

 Submitting a pull request
 -------------------------

-All proposed changes to any of the Invenio modules are made as GitHub pull requests, if this is the first time you are making a contribution using GitHub, please check `this <https://guides.github.com/activities/forking/>`_.
+All proposed changes to any of the WEKO3 modules are made as GitHub pull requests, if this is the first time you are making a contribution using GitHub, please check `this <https://guides.github.com/activities/forking/>`_.